Domesticated plants and animals of Austronesia: Piper cubeba (cubeb pepper)

-The cubeb pepper (Piper cubeba) are native to Island Southeast Asia.
+The cubeb pepper (Piper cubeba) are native to Maritime Southeast Asia.
 Like Piper retrofractum, however, it was only cultivated extensively in the Greater Sunda Islands for the spice trade.
 The Javanese protected the monopoly of the trade by sterilizing the seeds before trading them.
 It has a pungent smell, often compared to allspice, quite unlike that of the other culinary peppers.
 It also has a slightly bitter taste.
 It is notable as having reached as far as Greece during ancient times via the Silk Road.
 It was a valuable rare spice in Medieval Europe and the Middle East, reputed to have medicinal and magical properties.
 Medieval Arab physicians commonly used it for a range of treatments, ranging from treating infertility to poison antidotes.
 It is mentioned in The Book of One Thousand and One Nights as well as in the travelogues of Marco Polo.
 Its trade waned during the Colonial Era when the Portuguese Empire banned its importation to promote the black pepper produced by its own colonies.